-POLICY AND RESOURCES COMMITTEE - 13 JUNE 2022
+POLICY AND RESOURCES COMMITTEE - 13 MARCH 2023

+ANNUAL COUNCIL - 23 MAY 2023

-COUNCIL - 12 JULY 2022 PART I
+PART I

-6. COMMUNITY INFRASTRUCTURE LEVY (CIL) - GOVERNANCE (DCES)
+5. COMMUNITY INFRASTRUCTURE LEVY (CIL) - GOVERNANCE ARRANGEMENTS (DCES)

-1 Summary
+1. Summary

-- 1.1 This report seeks Member approval of a CIL Governance process.
+- 1.1 This report seeks Member approval of an amended CIL Governance process.
 This report proposes a governance structure which will be the principal means by which CIL monies will be spent on the infrastructure necessary to support new development. - 1.2 The protocols proposed will ensure that CIL is managed in an open and transparent way and in accordance with the Community Infrastructure Regulations (2010) (Regulations).

-2 Details
+2. Details

 - 2.1 Three Rivers District Council introduced a Community Infrastructure Levy (CIL) on 1 April 2015.
-CIL is the main way in which the Council now collects contributions from developers to pay for infrastructure that is needed to support development in the Local Plan. - 2.2 Since the introduction of the CIL Charging Schedule in April 2015 a total of £7,368,534 (April 2022)1 has been collected.
+CIL is the main way in which the Council now collects contributions from developers to pay for infrastructure that is needed to support development in the Local Plan. - 2.2 Since the introduction of the CIL Charging Schedule in April 2015 a total of £9,937,449.1 has been collected.
 Of this, if the Parish/Community Council has an adopted neighbourhood plan they receive 25% of the CIL pot for their area and the district receives 70%.
 Otherwise it is a 15%/80% split.
 At present, Chorleywood and Croxley Green are the only two Parish Councils that have a neighbourhood plan.
 The remaining 5% is set aside for administration and Exacom software costs to support the CIL in line with the CIL legislation. - 2.3 With regards to the Neighbourhood Pot, CIL monies collected from developments in parished areas are passed directly to the Parish or Community Council twice a year.
 The Council retains the Neighbourhood CIL monies raised from developments in the unparished area in Rickmansworth and are responsible for spending these funds in consultation with that community. - 2.4 A governance methodology for Strategic CIL is proposed to ensure that the money collected through the Community Infrastructure Levy is spent in the most appropriate way to support development.
-The Neighbourhood CIL governance methodology is also proposed to identify and engage on projects suitable for funding from the Neighbourhood Pot in relation to the unparished area.
+The Neighbourhood CIL governance methodology is also proposed to identify and engage on projects suitable for funding from the Neighbourhood Pot in relation to the unparished area. - 2.5 The current Governance arrangements were agreed at P&R Committee in June 2022 (and subsequently Full Council).
+These were immediately published on the Council's website notifying of the opportunities to apply for CIL monies.
+Officers have monitored the arrangements and whilst we have not seen a significant volume of CIL applications it is clear more prescriptive arrangements are required to ensure CIL is utilised for strategic projects and prioritised.
+CIL applications also require staffing resource and the application and review process needs to be carefully planned to ensure resource is available and sufficient.